 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-Typically, scammers use these pages like this one to trick people into downloading and installing questionable software.
-As a rule, they display fake notifications about detected viruses and encourage visitors to download programs that supposed to remove them.
-Here are some examples of other scam pages: "VIRAL ALARM OF MICROSOFT", "Windows is not activated" and "This computer is blocked".
-PUAs that are often responsible for redirects to such pages are also very similar: they open untrustworthy pages, gather various data and/or feed users with unwanted ads.
-Typically, such apps are useless and are designed only to generate revenue for their developers.
+Typically, scammers use these sites to trick people into downloading and installing rogue software.
+They display fake notifications about 'detected viruses' and encourage visitors to download programs that will supposedly remove them.
+Some examples of other scam pages are "VIRAL ALARM OF MICROSOFT", "Windows is not activated", and "This computer is blocked".
+PUAs responsible for redirects to these pages are generally very similar: they open untrustworthy pages, gather data, and feed users with unwanted ads.
+Typically, these apps are useless and designed only to generate revenue for the developers.

 How did potentially unwanted applications install on my computer?

-Most of the times people download and/or install PUAs without intention to do so: by clicking deceptive ads that should not be trusted or when software developers distribute unwanted software using a "bundling" method.
-This method is used with a purpose to trick people into downloading and/or installing PUAs together with other, regular software that they actually want to download and/or install.
-Simply said, developers include PUAs in download or installation setups as additional offers and place information about it in their "Custom", "Advanced" settings.
-Many people download and install software without checking and changing such settings, by doing so they unknowingly allow for unwanted programs to be downloaded and/or installed too.
+Frequently, people download and/or install PUAs inadvertently by clicking deceptive ads (that should not be trusted) or when software developers distribute unwanted software using the "bundling" method.
+This method is used to trick people into downloading and installing PUAs together with other, regular software.
+Developers include PUAs into the download or installation set-ups as additional offers, and place related information in "Custom" or "Advanced" settings.
+Many people download and install software without checking or changing these settings, thereby inadvertently allowing unwanted programs to be downloaded and/or installed by default.

-We do not recommend to download (or install) software from untrustworthy websites, using third party software downloaders, installers, Peer-to-Peer networks like torrent clients, eMule, etc. That should be done using only official websites and direct download links.
-Also, it is important to opt-out offers to download or install unwanted software before completing download or installation procedure.
-Typically, those offers can be found in the aforementioned "Advanced, "Custom", and other similar settings.
-Furthermore, it is recommended to avoid clicking various intrusive ads, especially when visiting shady pages.
-These ads often redirect people to potentially malicious pages or cause downloads, installations of shady software.
-If there are any unknown, unwanted extensions, add-ons and plug-ins installed on a browser, then they should be uninstalled right away.
-The same applies to software of this kind that is installed on a computer (operating system).
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Do not download or install software from untrustworthy websites, using third party software downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule, etc. Use only official websites and direct download links.
+Opt-out of offers to download or install unwanted software before completing the download or installation procedure.
+Typically, these offers can be found in the aforementioned "Advanced, "Custom", and other similar settings.
+Avoid clicking intrusive ads, especially those on dubious web pages.
+These ads often redirect people to potentially malicious sites or cause download/installation of dubious software.
+Remove any unknown, unwanted extensions, add-ons, and plug-ins installed on the browser immediately.
+The same applies to software of this kind installed on the operating system.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Text presented in "e.tre456_worm_Windows" initial pop-up: